 My roots won!
 The English name seems like the right choice.
 After all, they are English biscuits and 'digestive cookie' just doesn't sound right to me!

-These vegan digestive biscuits are so yummy!
-They are perfectly crunchy, the wholegrain spelt flour (or wholewheat) gives them a delicious nuttiness, and the oatmeal gives them a lovely, slightly nubbly texture.
+These simple but very delicous biscuits are perfectly crunchy.
+The wholegrain spelt flour (or wholewheat) gives them a delicious nuttiness, and the oatmeal gives them a lovely, slightly nubbly texture.

-I love them with a cup of tea.
+I love them with a cup of tea (dipping is compulsory!).
 They are also great for making a cheesecake crust, and because they are similar to the iconic American graham cracker, they work well for s'mores too.
-Also, because they aren't overly sweet, they are really good spread with vegan butter and topped with cheddar-style vegan cheese or vegan cream cheese.
+I must also admit to being quite partial to them spread thickly with vegan butter and topped with strong cheddar-style vegan cheese!

 Mel x